 - Holding office20

-Getting a record seal cannot prevent an alien from being deported.
-ICE may access non-citizens’ criminal records whether they have been sealed or not.
+Getting a record seal cannot prevent the deportation of aliens.
+ICE may access non-citizens’ criminal records whether they are under seal or not.
 However, there are various immigration post-conviction relief measures that might stop removal proceedings:

-Aliens who pleaded guilty or no contest to a deportable offense may be able to withdraw the plea.
-If the judge agrees, then the immigrant’s defense attorney can try to persuade the D.A. to reduce the charge to a dismissal or non-deportable offense.
+If you pleaded guilty or no contest to a deportable offense, you may be able to withdraw the plea.
+If the judge agrees, then your defense attorney can try to persuade the D.A. to reduce the charge to a dismissal or non-deportable offense.

 Possible grounds for motions to withdraw a plea include: